 The Types of Work Breakdown Structure

-There are two types of WBS work breakdown structures.
+There are three types of WBS work breakdown structures.

 Here is a chart showing a deliverable-based work breakdown structure example using a scenario involving building a house.